 Families in May

-Aid from Coup de Pouce would be a huge help to enable these three families with 10 children to meet their food and accommodation expenses.
+Aid from Coup de Pouce would enable this family to meet their most urgent expenses.